benninkrs/StaticBitVectors.jl/README.md

 # StaticBitVectors.jl
-Stack-allocated, dense-packed bit vectors.
-(Much like `BitVector`, but using `StaticVector`s for storage instead of heap-allocated vectors.)
+Bit vectors backed by `StaticVector`s.
 By exploiting local storage and whole-word CPU operations on dense-packed bits, bitwise operations on static bit vectors can often be performed significantly faster than on other vector-of-Bool types.

 ## Installation
 ```